skip to content

 Cambridge Biosciences DTP PhD Programme

-Applications to join the programme in 2023 are closed
+Applications for the 2024 intake are closed

-Deadline: Thursday, 1st December 2022 at 23:59.
+Deadline: Tuesday, 5th December 2023 at 23:59.
 Applications must be complete and include both references by this deadline.

 For information on programme structure and further details on the different types of studentships (Standard, Targeted and iCase), please click here.